carlotta94c/accelerate-ai-agents-development-with-gh-models-and-ai-toolkit/docs/en/02_Model_Selection.md

 ## Step 3: Open the Playground for Testing

-1. Click on **Playground** in the AI Toolkit panel.
+1. Click on **Model Playground** in the AI Toolkit panel.
 The Playground allows you to test and compare models interactively.
 2. You'll be prompted to login to your GitHub account to access the free-tier models.
 Click **Allow** and complete the authentication process, by using the same GitHub credentials you used in the previous lab section.

 !!! tip